-Early in the 1925 season, Peck played admirably for the Barons, catching the eye of George Weiss, general manager of the Baltimore Orioles and owner of the Eastern League New Haven Profs.
+Early in the 1925 season, Peck played admirably for the Barons, catching the eye of George Weiss, owner of the Eastern League New Haven Profs.
 Lerian’s tenure with the Barons would be short-lived, as Weiss, who had been watching his progress with interest, dreamed of adding Peck’s hot bat and steady glove to New Haven’s anemic lineup.
 He negotiated with Birmingham to purchase Peck’s contract rights, settling with the team in July.

 Weiss’ appraisal of Peck turned out to be prophetic, as Lerian immediately showed with both his bat and glove that he was ready for Eastern League competition.
 During his first trip through the league he caught several opponents by surprise with his Cigar Store Indian play, leading to more cautious base running and more diligent coaching around the circuit.